J-cart/WeatherApp/README.md

 - [Coil](https://github.com/coil-kt/coil): Loading images from network.
 - Custom Views
   - [Shimmer View](https://github.com/facebook/shimmer-android): An easy, flexible way to add a shimmering effect to any view in an Android app.
+- **API**
+  - [Weather Api](http://api.weatherapi.com/v1/): WeatherAPI provides access to weather and geo data via a JSON/XML restful API.
+It allows developers to create desktop, web and mobile applications using this data very easy.

 ## Architecture
 **Weatheria** is based on the MVVM architecture and the Repository pattern, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).